marcduiker/marcduiker.github.io/_posts/2016-12-03-blog-upgrade-excerpts-and-improving-performance.md

 - `itemscope itemtype="http://schema.org/BlogPosting"` on the `article` element.
 - `itemprop="name"` on the `h1` which contains the blog title.
 - `itemprop="datePublished"` on the `time` element.
+- `itemprop="auhor"` and `itemscope itemtype="http://schema.org/Person"` on the `span` which contains my name.
 - `itemprop="articleBody"` on the `div` that contains the post body content.

+Google provides [an online testing tool](https://search.google.com/structured-data/testing-tool) to verify structured website data.
-Search engines should now be able to index my blog posts better which should improve SEO.
+Currently I'm still missing _publisher_ and _image_ data but search engines should already be able to index my blog posts better which will improve SEO.

 ## Improving performance

 The last thing on my list was to improve the performance of my blog.
 [YSlow](http://yslow.org/) and [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) scores were around 80 out of 100 which is not bad to begin with.
-But both of these tools indicated that using a content delivery network (CND) would improve performance.
+But both of these tools indicated that using a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) would improve performance.
 I've used CDN solutions for work projects but never considered it for personal projects like this blog.

 I found that [CloudFlare](https://www.cloudflare.com/plans/) offers a free plan for personal websites so I signed up right away.
 I was quite surprised that this free plan still allows a great deal of configuration.
 A useful feature is the _developer mode_ which disables the caching temporarily so you can see your changes quickly.

-The YSlow score for this post is now at 92 and Google PageSpeed is at 85 and I'm quite content with those.
+The YSlow score for this page is now at 92 and Google PageSpeed is at 85 and I'm quite content with those numbers.
+Now it's time to write more posts again and get the traffic going!